Faraz Khoshbakhtian

 Academic writings and publications

-• Khoshbakhtian, F., Validi, H., Ventresca, M., Aleman, D. M. (2023) Distance-based critical node detection for effective vaccine policies. submitted to Operations Research Letters. (preprint, code)
+• Khoshbakhtian, F., Validi, H., Ventresca, M., Aleman, D. M. (2023) Distance-based critical node detection for effective vaccine policies. accepted for publication at Operations Research Letters. (preprint, code)

 • Pirmorad, E., Khoshbakhtian, F., Mansouri, F., and Farahmand, A. M. (2021) Deep reinforcement learning for online control of stochastic partial differential equations.
 The Symbiosis of Deep Learning and Differential Equations. (pdf)